Strategies for Writing Essays Using Annotated Bibliographies

 An annotated bibliography usually runs from a third to a half of a page in length, depending on the requirements noted by your professor.
 Each source in the annotated bibliography begins with a list of the document, created according to the appropriate citation style (APA, MLA, Harvard, etc.) recommended by your instructor.
 This is followed by a brief description of the source to demonstrate that you have read and also thoroughly understand the source.

 Once you have made your article choice, read the article thoroughly.
-You should even read it twice.
+You should even read it several times.
 Try to identify the thesis statement and underline it.
 See how the author develops the argument she or he is presenting.
 Are there particular questions the author is seeking to answer, and if so, identify those questions?
 Do you think the author has done a good job answering those questions?
 You might also ask whether the author has stayed on topic or whether the article brings in extraneous material.
 Look at how clearly the argument has been presented and note the way it has been organized.

 In addition, you must include details on why you believe this particular author should be included as an expert.
 You may also note whether or not you believe that this author is biased in any way.